MiladMesbahi/miladmesbahi.github.io/_portfolio/portfolio-3.md

 <img src="/images/auto1.jpg" alt="Pink Lemonade Rover" class="content-img" />

 This was my first hands-on robotics experience.
 Our team built an autonomous rover designed to navigate a basic obstacle course and retrieve a cylindrical object.
+I led the mechanical design using SolidWorks, creating a chassis that integrated all major components: sensors, motors, battery pack, and claw.
+Most parts were custom-fabricated using 3D printing and laser cutting at UCLA's fabrication lab, which also ended up being an introduction to additive manufacturing as well.

 ### Highlights:
-- Rubberized claw for cylindrical object retrieval
+- Rubberized gripper mechanism for cylindrical object retrieval
-- Autonomous navigation via optimized Arduino logic
+- Autonomous navigation implementation via Arduino and ultrasonic sensing
-- Rapid prototyping with Prusa Slicer and UCLA makerspace tools
+- Rapid mechanical design prototyping with Prusa Slicer and UCLA makerspace tools

-I led the mechanical design using SolidWorks, creating a chassis that integrated all major components — sensors, motors, battery pack, and claw.
-Most parts were custom-fabricated using 3D printing and laser cutting at UCLA's fabrication lab, which also ended up being an introduction to additive manufacturing as well.

 Overall, we finished **2nd** in the competition out of 8 other UCLA teams.